lderames/General-Hospital-Performance-Dashboard/README.md

    - Provides a comprehensive visualization of mortality rates across different racial and age demographics within the hospital’s patient base.
 This analysis helps identify the highest-risk groups, enabling targeted care strategies to improve patient outcomes.

+4. **Patient Survival and Mortality by Ethnicity ( Clustered Bar Chart)**|
+   - This visualization shows mortality rates by ethnicity, highlighting the most vulnerable patient groups for targeted healthcare focus.
 ---

 ### **Hospital Procedure Report Dashboard**